rbatorsky/intro-to-ngs-bioinformatics/lessons/01_Setup.md

 Or, if you are using a project directory:
 `cd /cluster/tufts/labname/username/`

-3. Copy the course folder:
+3. Copy the course directory:
 `cp /cluster/tufts/bio/tools/intro-to-ngs.tar.gz .`
 (Also available via:  `git clone https://gitlab.tufts.edu/rbator01/intro-to-ngs.git`)

-4. Unzip the course folder:
+4. Unzip the course directory:
 `tar -xvzf intro-to-ngs.tar.gz`

 5. Take a look at the contents by typing: